SM6P12 - Independent Project (2023/24)

 Scheduled teaching ensures that independent study is effective and addresses the learning outcomes and assessment tasks.
 Students are expected to (and to have the opportunity to) continue with their studies outside of scheduled classes.
 There will be a range of learning strategies deployed and individual learning styles will be accommodated.
 The module’s learning outcomes, its contents and delivery, have been scrutinised and will be regularly reviewed to ensure an inclusive approach to pedagogic practice.

-The module and course use the University’s blended learning platform to support and reinforce learning, to foster peer-to-peer communication and to facilitate tutorial support for students.
-Reflective learning is promoted through assessment items and interim formative feedback points that ask students to reflect on their progress, seek help where they identify the opportunity for improvement in learning strategies and outcomes, and make recommendations to themselves for future development.
-Throughout the module, students build a body of work, including reflections on progress and achievement.
+The module uses the University’s blended learning platform to support and reinforce learning, to foster peer-to-peer communication and to facilitate tutorial support for students.
+Reflective learning is promoted through assessment items and interim formative feedback points that ask students to reflect on their progress, seek help where they identify the opportunity for improvement in learning strategies and outcomes, and make recommendations to themselves for future development..

 The following learning and teaching strategies are employed in the course of this module: